TEKS® SELF-DRILLING FASTENERS

 - Eliminates torque variations caused by paint build-up, weld flash or foreign material

-- GER-NIB® – for particularly torque sensitive applications
+- GER-NIB® – ideal for applications sensitive to torque

 GER-NIB® FEATURE: For particularly torque-sensitive applications, Shakeproof’s torque-robbing Ger-Nib feature can be incorporated in the Teks fastener head.

-- By point design and diameter control, TOP MATERIAL TO BE DRILLED TOP MATERI BE DRILLED Teks fasteners always drill the proper hole for optimum fastening.
+- By point design and diameter control, Teks fasteners always drill the proper hole for optimum fastening.
 The possibility of an incorrect hole diameter or an out-of-round condition is eliminated, assuring consistent driving and fastening torque.

 - Torque variations caused by paint build-up, weld flash or foreign material in pre-drilled or pre-punched holes are eliminated.